Can you draw a perfect rectangle which is most pleasing to eyes ? If yes, what proportions will you take?

 Throughout history, the ratio which was considered most pleasing to eyes was the golden ratio.
 Any object which is designed according to golden ratio gets the extra essence of beauty.
 Due to its aesthetic appeal, it was used by many great artists, architects and designers of past to create the most remarkable and astounding works of art and architecture.

-It appears around us in our daily lives, even in our buildings and products.
-Artists and architects who are aware of the knowledge still use the knowledge of nature but never reveals the secrets to general people read our blog on Illuminati system.
+It exists everywhere around us, in buildings and temples, trees and clouds, cells and DNA, drops and ripples, even in our body.
+Artists and architects who are aware of the knowledge still use this knowledge of nature to create extraordinary stuff but never reveal the secrets to general people.

 Golden ratio names